evkx/evkx.github.io/content/models/bmw/i4/i4_M50/_index.md

 ## Performance

-The BMW i4 M50 has a maximum power of 400 KW (544 hp/536 bhp) and a total torque of 795 nm (587 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.9 seconds and has a top speed of 225 km/h (140 mph).
+The BMW i4 M50 packs an impressive punch with a maximum power of 400 kW (544 hp / 536 bhp) and a commanding total torque of 795 Nm (587 ft-lb).
+This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.9 seconds, and it reaches a top speed of 225 km/h (140 mph), making it a standout in its class.

 ## Battery, range, and charging